psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 p14

-Tne Six-Earer (5 §, vi.
+Tne Six-Eater (5th S. vi.
 505.)—

- Mr. Wartsox may perhaps not be aware of very curious ar ilmost el | parallel to this Yorkshire relig ceremony, superstition, or whatever it may called, in the book on Turkistan recently pul
-He found it, if I remer
+Mr. Watson may perhaps not be aware of very curious or almost identical parallel to this Yorkshire religious ceremony, superstition, or whatever it may be called, in the book on Turkistan recently published by Mr. Schuyler.
+He found it, if I remeber right, among the Mussulmans of Khokand as a regular part of their religious observances.

-ber right, among the Mussulmans of Khokand } + oll Uieets ‘estietees al aa a regular part of their religious observances.
-A. C. B. | [See “N. & Q.,” 1* S. vi.
-300, 541.]
+A. C. B. | [See "N. & Q.," 1st S. vi.
+390, 541.]

 ---